TABLE OF CONTENTS

 Collect and Save Submitted Assignments

 You may download and save all student-submitted assignments via the Grade Center.
 You may bulk-download students' original submissions, but must download annotated PDFs of graded assignments individually.
-See Download Assignments for detailed instructions.
+Refer to the Download Assignments in Original Courses support article for detailed instructions.

 Save Blogs, Journals, and Wikis (convert to PDF)